tidy-finance/website/docs/32_univariate_sorts.md

 ##               Estimate Std.
 Error t value Pr(>|t|)
 ## (Intercept) 0.00072514 0.00248314   0.292   0.7704
 ```
 However, the long-short portfolio yields a statistically significant negative CAPM-adjusted alpha although, controlling for the effect of beta, the average excess stock returns should be zero according to the CAPM.
 The results thus provide no evidence in support of the CAPM.
-The negative value has been documented as the so-called betting against beta factor.
-Betting-against-beta corresponds to a strategy that shorts high beta stocks and takes a (levered) long position in low beta stocks.
-If borrowing constraints prevent investors from taking positions on the security market line they are instead incentivized to buy high beta stocks which yields to a relative higher price (and therefore lower expected returns than implied by the CAPM) for such high beta stocks.
+The negative value has been documented as the so-called betting against beta factor ([@Frazzini2014]).
+Betting against beta corresponds to a strategy that shorts high beta stocks and takes a (levered) long position in low beta stocks.
+If borrowing constraints prevent investors from taking positions on the security market line they are instead incentivized to buy high beta stocks which yields to a relatively higher price (and therefore lower expected returns than implied by the CAPM) for such high beta stocks.
 As a result, the betting-against-beta strategy earns from providing liquidity to capital constraint investors with lower risk aversion.

 ```r
 coeftest(lm(long_short ~ 1 + mkt_excess, data = beta_longshort), vcov = NeweyWest)